 Can I Make Vegan Salsa Verde?

 Because this recipe calls for salsa verde, you can buy it at the store or prepare it at home with fresh or roasted tomatillos.
-If you’re going to make homemade vegan salsa verde, you’ll need a few ingredients, including tomatillos, cilantro, garlic, jalapeno peppers, and lime.
+If you’re going to make homemade vegan salsa verde, you’ll need a few ingredients, including tomatillos, cilantro, garlic, jalapeno or serrano peppers, and onion.
 It’s not hard to make this flavorful salsa that will taste amazing when added to your enchiladas.
 Here are three salsa verde recipes that you may like: